YaghoubJalali/Simple-Service-Bus/README.md

 ## Simple Service-Bus
-Implement service bus to handle commands and events.
+Implement service bus to handle commands and events.To read more about CQRS + ES one fo the good recommendation click [`here`](https://cqrs.nu/Faq)

 ## Give a Star! ⭐